Chest Pain – Oppressive, Retrosternal, Radiating

 - Diabetes mellitus

-- Consumption of alcohol or nicotine (not only ask whether, but also how much!)
+- Consumption of alcohol or nicotine (not only ask whether they smoke and drink, but also how much!)

 - Exercise during daily life